Paul McCallum (gridiron football): Saskatchewan Roughriders (IV)

-BC Lions (III)
+BC Lions (V)

 On February 23, 2006, he signed a two-year contract with the BC Lions after declining to take a 30% pay-cut from the Roughriders.

-He tied the record for most field goals in a Grey Cup when he kicked six in six attempts in the 94th Grey Cup on November 19, 2006.
-He was awarded the Dick Suderman Trophy as the Grey Cup's most valuable Canadian for his efforts.
+In the West Final against Saskatchewan, BC built up a 32-4 third quarter lead, which Saskatchewan cut to 32-18.
+McCallum sealed the victory for BC with an 18 yard field goal, which was in the same spot as his miss in the playoffs two years earlier.
+The following week, he tied the record for most field goals in a Grey Cup when he kicked six in six attempts in the 94th Grey Cup on November 19, 2006.
+In his first Grey Cup win, he was awarded the Dick Suderman Trophy as the Grey Cup's most valuable Canadian for his efforts.

 In 2010, McCallum set a number of career marks.
 Continuing from the 14 consecutive field goals he made at the end of the 2009 season, McCallum connected on 10 straight to start the season, finishing just short of Dave Ridgway's CFL record of 28 straight field goals.
 Throughout the season he was flirting with Lui Passaglia's record for most accurate season (90.9%), and finished with a career best 88.2% completion percentage.
 He also finished the regular season with a career high 46 successful field goals.
 Because of his standout season, McCallum was named the Lions' nominee for Most Outstanding Player, the first ever kicker in Lions' history, and Most Outstanding Canadian.